Financial Literacy Summit

 A Financial Reality Fair is a hands-on experience in which students, after identifying their career choice and starting salaries, are provided a budget sheet requiring them to live within their monthly salary while paying for basics such as housing, utilities, transportation, clothing and food.
 Of course, there are many temptations for additional spending, and students must learn to balance their wants and needs to live on their own.
 After they have visited all the booths, students will balance their budget, and then sit down with a financial counselor to review their standing.
 The fair is a unique opportunity for each student to experience some of the financial challenges he or she will face when starting life on their own.

-The dates for the Fall 2016 Reality Fairs are:
+The dates for the Spring 2017 Reality Fairs are:

 Connecticut Financial Reality Fairs are organized by the Financial Reality Fair Foundation and Connecticut's Credit Unions.

 LifeSmarts is a national educational opportunity for teenagers in Grades 9 through 12.
 LifeSmarts focuses on five key areas of consumer knowledge that teens need to know in order to independently negotiate today’s increasingly complex marketplace: Personal Finance, Health and Safety, the Environment, Technology, and Consumer Rights and Responsibilities.
 LifeSmarts helps teens to become smart, savvy, responsible consumers and citizens.
 Teens gain a solid understanding of their consumer rights and responsibilities and workplace protections.
 They have fun competing while developing teamwork skills, self-esteem, verbal communication, and leadership.